shpml/fundamentals/07_chapter/intro.md

 When you’re working on a project — say a painting, a piece of software, or an autobiography — there comes a time when you wish you had a reset button.

 You might already have a system in place to deal with this problem.
-Maybe, for example, you save your document multiple times with different names so you can return to a different stage of the project.
+Maybe, for example, you save your document multiple times with different names so that you can return to different stages of the project.

 ![Version Control](../assets/chapter2/version-control.gif)